Note on Minimization of Quasi M$^\natural$-convex Functions: Proofs

 \begin{proof} The proof can be reduced to a similar statement known for an M-convex set (see, e.g., \cite{Mdcasiam} for the definition of M-convex set).
 First note that a set $B \subseteq \Z^n$ is an \Mnat-convex set if and only if the set $S = \{(y, -y(N)) \mid y \in B\}$ $(\subseteq \Z^n \times \Z)$ is an M-convex set.
 For an \Mnat-convex set $B \subseteq \Z^n$, the peeled set $\widehat{S}$ of the associated M-convex set $S$ is nonempty by \cite[Theorem 2.4]{Shi98min}, whereas $\{y \mid (y, -y(N)) \in \widehat{S}\} \subseteq \widehat{B}$.
 Therefore, we have $\widehat{B} \ne \emptyset$. \end{proof}

 We note that for a bounded \Mnat-convex set $B \subseteq \Z^n$, a vector in the peeled set $\widehat{B}$ can be found in $O(n^2 \log L)$ time with $L = L_\infty(\dom f)$ as in \cite{Shi98min}.
 Hence, the condition (DR1) is also satisfied for s.s.\;quasi \Mnat-convex functions.
+By Theorem \ref{thm:Mminimizer-SSQMn}, Step 2 can be done in $O(n^2)$ time.
 This concludes the proof of Corollary \ref{cor:domain-reduction-quasiMnat}.